4GeeksAcademy/react-tutorial-exercises/exercises/01.3-rendering-from-objects/README.md

 # :speech_balloon: Instructions

-Open the `index.js` and create the necesary code to make your file render the following output into the DOM:
+Open the `app.jsx` and create the necesary code to make your file render the following output into the DOM:

 ```jsx
 <div>